borgbackup/borg/docs/faq.rst

 and disk space on subsequent runs.
 Here what Borg does when you run ``borg create``:

 - Borg chunks the file (using the relatively expensive buzhash algorithm)
-- It then computes the "id" of the chunk (hmac-sha256 (often slow, except if your CPU has sha256 acceleration) or blake2b (fast, in software))
+- It then computes the "id" of the chunk (hmac-sha256 (slow, except if your CPU has sha256 acceleration) or blake2b (fast, in software))
 - Then it checks whether this chunk is already in the repo (local hashtable lookup, fast).
 If so, the processing of the chunk is completed here.
 Otherwise it needs to